Owlinken/2020-08-07-git-allenl/README.md

 - `git status`: tells if there are files with uncommited changes
 - `git add <filename>`: adds filename to staging area
-- `git commit`:commits files in staging area, opens file ready to commit changes
+- `git commit`:commits files in staging area, opens file ready to commit changes -`git commit -m "MESSAGE"`: allows oneline commitmessage in one step, without opening first in editor and saving

 - `git config --global core.editor "nano -w"